 But if we see financial markets remain volatile, if we see economic growth cool faster than what we're expecting, perhaps further deterioration in terms of trade relations with China, I think that will firmly keep the Fed on the sidelines.
 And I furthermore expect that other central banks around the world will take their cues from how the Fed behaves this year.

-Chris: All right, terrific.
+Christopher Hayward: All right, terrific.
 So let’s take that great background around economics and markets and pivot over to think about investment solutions.
 So let’s ask Pulkit, what are your thoughts when people are thinking about navigating this environment that David just succinctly put through to all of our community out here?

 How do people invest?
 How do they think about portfolio construction?
 How do they think about frameworks for assembling investment opportunities and what are your thoughts in that arena?

-Pulkit: Absolutely.
+Pulkit Sharma: Absolutely.
 What we see, first of all, for many of the challenges that David had lain earlier is that alternatives allocations are rising across the board, and there are several reasons and several pain points and I'll highlight a few which we see - which we hear a lot from clients.

 The first one being, you know, the monetary policy and several years of monetary easing, and we expect the output of that is rising rates.
 And as David said, inflation is lurking somewhere there in the horizon.

-If you look at the long-term capital market assumptions, the 60-40 portfolio on the next 10, 15 years probably delivers 5.5% total return.
+So if you look at the long-term capital market assumptions, the 60-40 portfolio on the next 10, 15 years probably delivers 5.5% total return.
 But those are return gaps for most investors around the world, and alternatives will come to the rescue in terms of fulfilling that return gap and helping investors achieve their return objectives; but more importantly, also give better income and lower volatility.